Highbury & Islington station: Surface platforms

-Platforms for North London Line (NLL) and East London Line (ELL) services are operated by London Overground.
+Platforms for Mildmay line (formerly NLL) and Windrush line (formerly ELL) services are operated by London Overground.
 On 1 June 2010, following the temporary closure of the route from February 2010 to May 2010, NLL services were rerouted to the newly built platforms 7 and 8 for the AC lines, which replaced the old "special use" platform.
 Platforms 1 and 2, which previously served the NLL route on third rail lines, were closed from February 2010 for reconstruction and reopened in 2011 for the ELL services.
 The change of platforms allows ELL services to operate without having to cross over NLL tracks.
 An island platform provides platforms 2 and 7; platforms 1 and 8 are side platforms.
 When the ELL extension to Clapham Junction was first instituted in December 2012, trains ran through to Clapham Junction from this station throughout the week.
 Following a timetable change in December 2014, they only do so on Sundays, with West Croydon the second destination served alongside Crystal Palace on weekdays & Saturdays.

 Deep-level platforms

 Platforms 3 to 6 are deep-level platforms.
-Platforms 3 and 5 are used for services on the Victoria line; 4 and 6 are used for Northern City Line services.
+Platforms 3 and 5 are used for services on the Victoria line; 4 and 6 are used for Northern City line services.